 FIGURE AND TABLE LEGENDS:

 Figure 1: Dissection of embryonic palatal shelves to isolate mesenchymal cells.
 (A) An E13.5 mouse embryo head is removed by cutting along the neck (red line).
 (B) Next, the lower jaw and tongue are removed with incisions along the oral cavity, between the upper and lower jaws (yellow line).
 (C) To stabilize the tissue for palatal shelf removal, the top of the head is excised (green line).
 (D) The resulting dissected upper jaw region is placed (E) upside down to visualize the palatal shelves (black dotted lines).
 (F) The excision of individual palatal shelves is depicted schematically, where individual protruding shelves (yellow) are pinched off from the maxilla (blue).
-(G) Excised pair of palatal shelves form a single embryo, which can then be trypsinized and cultured in a 35 mm dish or in a 6-well plate.
+(G) Excised pair of palatal shelves from a single embryo, which can then be trypsinized and cultured in a 35 mm dish or in a 6-well plate.

 Figure 2: Experimental setup of 2D MEPM cell culture.
 (A) Thaw a frozen aliquot of MEPM cells, and (B) culture the cells in a 35 mm dish or a 6-well plate.
 When confluent, trypsinize the cells and seed them as described in the protocol in a 35 mm dish either with (C) 2-well silicone inserts that have been trimmed or (D) with 3D-printed rings.
 A small culture space minimizes the need for large numbers of MEPM cells.
 The low profile of the trimmed silicone inserts or the 3D-printed rings allows for direct imaging without a halo effect.
 Time-lapse imaging can continue until the desired cell density is achieved, which can be up to 72 h.
 Representative images are shown at (E) 0 h, (F) 24 h, and (G) 45 h timepoints.
 The images were taken using a 4x objective.
 The scalebars for E, F, G = 300 µm.
 Abbreviations: 2D = two-dimensional; MEPM = mouse embryonic palatal mesenchyme; 3D = three-dimensional.

 Figure 3: Experimental setup of wound-closure assay using MEPM cells.
 (A) Thaw a frozen aliquot of MEPM cells, and (B) culture cells in a 35 mm dish or a 6-well plate.
 When confluent, trypsinize the cells and (C) seed them in the 2-well silicone inserts in a 35 mm dish.
-Culture the cells in the insert until the desired confluence (~48 h), then remove the silicone insert and image.
+Culture the cells in the insert until the desired confluence is achieved (~48 h), then remove the silicone insert and image.
 Representative images are shown (D) immediately after removal of the insert, (E) after 24 h, and (F) after 40 h.
 Wound closure takes around 36 h.
 The images were taken using a 10x objective.
 The scalebar represents 300 µm.
 Abbreviations: MEPM = mouse embryonic palatal mesenchyme.

 Figure 4: Analysis of individual cell trajectories.
 (A) Phase-contrast time-lapse micrographs are subjected to (B, C) a manual tracking procedure, which marks cells (green dots).
 (D) Cell positions (x,y) are stored for each cell distinguished by its ID and for each frame f.
 (E) Trajectories can be overlaid on the micrographs and color-coded to indicate temporal information.
 As an example, in each trajectory, a blue to red color palette indicates progressively later trajectory segments, with red and blue marking the initial and final cell locations, respectively.
 (F) Various statistical properties of trajectories, such as the mean square displacement, can be extracted and used to characterize the motility of various cell populations, which in this example include wildtype (wt, blue), and knockdown (kd, red) MEPM cells.
 The scalebars represent 100 µm.